-Studies show that fires in California and Montana have been associated with a rise in all cause mortality and hospitalization.
+Studies show that fires in California and Montana have been associated with increased all-cause mortality and hospitalization.
 This means that people are showing a significant rise in heart attack, stroke, and hospitalizations for chronic obstructive pulmonary disease (COPD), even when trying to avoid smoky conditions outside.

-These health risk factors are thought to be related to small, highly irritative, noxious particles that develop in the air under smoky conditions.
-These tiny particles, which are smaller than a red blood cell, travel deeply into the lungs, enter cells, and even cross into the blood stream.
+These health risk factors are thought to be related to small, highly irritative, toxic particles that develop in the air under smoky conditions.
+These tiny particles, smaller than a red blood cell, travel deeply into the lungs, enter cells, and even cross into the bloodstream.
 Noxious particles have been shown to have long-term immune system impacts, causing chronic inflammation within the vascular system and damage to cellular immunity.

 What can be done for protection?

-For those with chronic disease, staying indoors on smoky days and paying attention to air quality alerts can be very helpful.
-Air conditioning is also helpful to some degree, but using a room air purifier with a HEPA filter in the bedroom may have a bigger effect.
-Indoor air quality is an important consideration for adults as well as children, especially those with asthma.
+For those with chronic diseases, staying indoors on smoky days and paying attention to air quality alerts can be very helpful.
+Air conditioning is also beneficial, but using a room air purifier with a HEPA filter in the bedroom may have a more significant effect.
+Indoor air quality is an essential consideration for adults as well as children, especially those with asthma.

 What about going outdoors…are masks beneficial?

-The best protection for smoke exposure in the outdoors are N-95 facial masks, but these are difficult to use during conversation and nearly impossible to use with exercise.
-A simple facial covering is probably best to provide some protection, however, the cost of exposure has to be balanced with the benefit of exercise when evaluating risk on low to moderate smoky days.
+The best protection for smoke exposure outdoors is N-95 facial masks, but these are difficult to use during conversation and nearly impossible to use with exercise.
+A simple facial covering is probably best to provide some protection.
+However, exposure costs have to be balanced with the benefit of training when evaluating risk on low to moderate smoky days.